There are fewer benefits for mothers now but, thankfully, quite a lot of freebies and extras you can still get.

 If you are a lone parent, you can claim Income Support until your youngest child reaches the age of five.
 Before your Income Support payments are due to stop, you will have to attend an interview at JobCentre Plus.

 Working tax credit – this is based on your circumstances – including the hours you work and get paid for, your income, any disabilities you have, and whether you pay for childcare.
-Once you earn over the minimum threshold of £6,420, your payments will taper.
-Check out the HMRC calulator to see whether you’re eligible for tax credits.
+If you receive Universal Credit, you will not be able to get tax credits.
+Check out the HMRC calculator to see whether you’re eligible for tax credits.

 Pre-school Childcare costs – all 3 and 4 year olds are entitled to 15 hours of free early education for 38 weeks of the year.
 Some two year olds are also entitled to free care if you are on certain benefits.
 This can take place in nurseries, playgroups, pre-schools or at a childminder.
 To find out when your child will become eligible for their free place click here.